microsoft/BuildXL/Documentation/Wiki/DeveloperGuide.md

 Running a vanilla `bxl.cmd` without the `-minimal` flag above will compile a larger set of binaries as well as run tests.
 The non-minimal build still doesn't build everything, but it builds most tools a developer is likely to interact with.
 Running `bxl.cmd -all` will build everything in the repo

 The `-minimal` and `-all` flags are shorthands that get translated to more complicated pip filter expressions which are eventually passed to `bxl.exe`

+## Build and Test for Linux
+Since we do not support building BuildXL in Linux for now, we rely on unit tests for Linux development.
+Please refer to the instructions of [how to test Linux](Wiki/LinuxDevelopment/How_to_test.md).

 ## Development workflow
 ### Browsing source code in Visual Studio